 What is Normalization?

-Normalization refers to a concept from database design with the aim of eliminating redundancies, i.e. duplications in the database.
+Normalization refers to a concept from database design to eliminate redundancies, i.e. duplications in the database.
 This saves storage space and also prevents anomalies from occurring.
 Integrity and normalization are two closely related topics in database theory, so they should always be considered together.

 In practice, three normal forms are particularly important.
 This is because often, when these are satisfied, the database is performing well, and relatively little work has had to be done.
 Thus, the cost-benefit ratio is comparatively high up to the third normal form.
 In theory, however, there are up to five normal forms, but in this article, we will limit ourselves only to the first three: